-During the Reporting Period, hazardous waste discharged from the electronic product manufacturing factory in Shenzhen mainly included PCB wastewater, waste lubricating oil, used activated carbon, chemical waste containers and ABS scraps.
-Non-hazardous waste was mainly cartons, waste plastics and other domestic wastes.
+During the Reporting Period, hazardous waste discharged from the electronic product manufacturing factory in Shenzhen mainly included chemical waste containers and ABS scraps.
+Non-hazardous waste was mainly domestic wastes.
 Waste of different properties will be sorted and collected by the factory and then delivered to a qualified third-party organization for disposal.